Trailrunning in the Zillertal

-You might have heard about trailrunning already?
-It's one of those new trend sports.
-And we are not going to lie, at first we immediately thought of distance running and exhausting routes, suitable just for experienced sports enthusiasts.
-Jurgen Groenwals gave it a try together with his family - and tells us otherwise.
+Have you heard about trail running?
+We immediately thought of distance running and exhausting routes.
+Jurgen Groenwals gave it a try - and tells us otherwise.

-• Trailrunning is actually nothing more or less than running on unpaved paths.
+Trail running is actually nothing more or less than running on unpaved paths.
 This can be in your local forest or - as we are about to do - in the mountains.
 It's less boring and monotonous than running on the road or a track.
-The "we" in the car, that's me, an avid mountainbiker and snowboarder, passionate about mountains and outdoors.
+The "we" in the car, that's me, an avid mountain biker and snowboarder, passionate about mountains and the outdoors.
 One small concern: I never run, not even to catch my departing train.
 My girlfriend, on the other hand, puts on her running shoes a few times a week.

-• The 11-year old daughter is a gymnast and climber, crazy about almost all sports, and - as we are about to find out - has built up an iron condition through the many hours of training.
-The only one nervous about trailrunning in the car is thus me.
+The 11-year-old daughter is a gymnast and climber, crazy about almost all sports, and - as we are about to find out - has built up an iron condition through the many hours of training.
+The only one nervous about trail running in the car is thus me.
 Alex quickly reassures me.
 It is not the intention to run many kilometres, we will do a short loop with a few technical and steep sections.
-We will spend a lot of time on techniques, equipment and simply enjoying the views.
+We will spend a lot of time on techniques, and equipment, and simply enjoying the views.

 Lets Get Started